kaiyumcg/KTween/README.md

 ```

 So the ‘movement speed’ will be doubled within 2 seconds while the user is pressing the mouse button.
+Should support any Unity Engine version.

 RoadMap: